chapinb/pythonforensics/README.md

 Forensic Tool.
 The code examples are free to use, modify and distribute under the GPLv2 Licence terms.

+### Notebooks

+Below is a summary of the notebooks developed in this repository

+#### Using Jupyter

+A good starting point for those new to the Jupyter system.
+Has an introduction on how to use the notebooks and resources for learning more about Python for those new to scripting.

+#### Registry

+This notebook introduces the [python-registry](https://github.com/williballenthin/python-registry) module and demonstrates how to interact with keys and values to extract useful information from the Windows Registry.

+#### Timelining

+This notebook is still in development

 ## Installation

-Install Python3 on your system and from the directory containing this `README.md` run:
+Install Python3 on your system and from the directory containing this `README.md` run the below.
+The notebooks use Python 3.5.1.

 ### On Windows